Copywriting is the art and science of persuasion. It’s about grabbing your readers attention and keeping it.

 So, for example, Agatha Christie used a lot of short sentences in her novels.
 This makes it easier on the reader as they can easily follow what is happening and understand the characters.
 Other writers use a lot of long sentences and are very creative with the way they structure their words.

 You must find your own style as a copywriter if you wish to be successful in this career, so experiment!
+Read about that copy that never gets old here.

 #15: You don’t take care over how you format your copy